This easy and simple Lemon Rice is ready to report for side dish duty!

 The Ingredients

 - Brown Rice.
 Use any kind you like.
-Long-grain brown rice is what I usually have around (it’s perfect for Chicken Fried Rice), but you can use basmati rice or short-grain brown rice instead.
+Long-grain brown rice is what I usually have around, but you can use basmati rice or short-grain brown rice instead.

 - Lemon Juice + Zest.
 For the brightest lemon flavor, add lemon to rice twice: in the rice’s cooking liquid so it absorbs the flavor AND in the finished fluffy rice for an extra burst.
-(Double up on the lemon and serve this recipe with Baked Lemon Chicken.)
+Make sure the juice is freshly squeezed.
+No bottled lemon juice allowed—trust me, you will notice the difference.

 - Parsley.
 For a fresh-tasting finish of herbaceous flavor.